Avia Pervia Modena

-Avia Pervia Modena was a historical men's volleyball club from the city of Modena.
+Avia Pervia Modena was a 20th century men's volleyball club from the city of Modena.

 History

-The club's first nucleus was born in 1947 on the initiative of Professor Franco Modena Anderlini, he gathered a group of students, including Odone Federzoni, and Unione Sportiva Ferrari.
+The club began in 1947 when Professor Franco Modena Anderlini gathered a group of students, including Odone Federzoni, and Unione Sportiva Ferrari.
 In 1951 and 1952 Avia Pervia took part in the national championship.
 Also in 1952, the Ferrari was absorbed by the Circolo Sportivo Avia Pervia (the motto engraved on the coat of arms of the city of Modena), also attended by the tenor Luciano Pavarotti.